dy/sprae/r&d.md

   * Since exposing signals in templates didn't seem to have worked well, we can predefine state values instead of creating a proxy.
   - props would need to be predefined in advance
   + it must simplify tracking new props in object (we just prohibit that)

+## [x] No batch? -> let's try

+  + less API
+  + anyways updating every prop reflects DOM update immediately, there doesn't seem to be a big win
+  + multiple props can be combined into computed signal or called manually via batch

+## [ ] CSP warni